koerding/testing/test.md

 | **2.
 Open Science & The Power of Pre-registration** | Importance of transparency and pre-registering studies. | Students design a mini-study, pre-register a hypothesis, and discuss potential outcomes. | The change in clinical trial results post mandatory pre-registration, highlighting the prior biases. |
 | **3.
 Navigating the Tech Landscape: Ethics & Empowerment** | A dive into tech's role in research and the ethical challenges. | A brief debate on a controversial tech use in research, followed by a rundown of best practices. | The dual shock of AI biases in human data and the CRISPR babies scandal, emphasizing the need for ethical considerations. |

-I hope this provides a solid starting point for your course design!

-Sure!
-Here's a proposed curriculum for the 3-hour course on "**Using validated resources, methods, and outcome measures**" for PhD students in neuroscience.
+# Using validated resources, methods, and outcome measures

 ### Table 1: Full 3-hour Course